genesys-neu/Quantum-Network-MultiArmedBandits/README.md

 ```
 2. MAB_UCB_QNetwork_Routing.m: Contains function 'UCB' that calls 'Environment_QCNetwork.m' for intercation of MAB agent with the quantum environment unknown to it.

-3. Environment_QCNetwork.m: Computes fiber-related losses using 'FiberLoss.m' function, probability of decoherence in memory and errors during BSM and gate operations using 'EntanglementSwap_NoiseProbabilities.m' function.
+3. Environment_QCNetwork.m: Computes fiber-related losses using 'FiberLoss.m' file, probability of decoherence in memory and errors during BSM and gate operations using 'EntanglementSwap_NoiseProbabilities.m' file.

 4. EntanglementSwap_NoiseProbabilities.m: Computes time each qubit spends in memories at different nodes before BSM and gate operations.
 These time values are used in calculation of probability of decoherence noise and errors.